 #1 The Growing Importance of Predictive Maintenance

-Predictive maintenance is a method for reducing costs and improving efficiency.
+The first current trend in facilities management is predictive maintenance.
+It is a method for reducing costs and improving efficiency.
 Taking steps toward sustainability will make this trend more prevalent.

 Even though it is a trend in facility management that has seen growth in recent years, too many organizations still follow reactive maintenance practices, which are more costly and inefficient than planning work in advance.